revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 <hr>

 Aru takes Revant to Thodunn
-Thodunn inspects with deepest lore and sees it being weilded by an orc Many blows fail to fell the weilder and the vision ends with many people fleeing before the weilder Armoured foes, not villagers
+Thodunn inspects with deepest lore and sees it being wielded by an orc Many blows fail to fell the wielder and the vision ends with many people fleeing before the wielder Armoured foes, not villagers

-Aru decides to attune in the accomodation courtyard Aru cuts her hand on the blade intentionally
+Aru decides to attune in the accommodation courtyard Aru cuts her hand on the blade intentionally

+Feeling of cold